 It’s important to put aside your disagreements and put your children’s needs first.
 The Courts encourage the parties to reach a parenting agreement but such agreements must be proportionate to the family’s needs.
 That means if circumstances change, so too should the custody order, however, agreements can be modified by agreement.
 It is important to have a well drafted agreement that covers multiple matters and can extend through a period of time to avoid frequent return trips to Court.

 On Paternity matters in the Commonwealth of Massachusetts, children of unmarried parents be afforded the same rights and protections as children of married parents.
 That being said, the Mother has presumed sole legal and sole physical custody of the child initially.
 Presumed means until the Father asserts his rights to obtain shared legal and/or shared physical custody.
 Once paternity is established, the same considerations and factors listed above come into play and must be considered.

 It’s important to note that an active Abuse Prevention Order (also known as a restraining order) can also have an effect on custody and parenting time.
 Depending on the circumstances, parenting time may not even be an option.
 In the alternative, a parenting arrangement can be made while the restraining order remains in place for the adults.

-I would be happy to meet with you to discuss which path is right for your situation.
+I would be happy to discuss which path is right for your situation.
 Contact my office to determine how I can assist you in drafting a Parenting Agreement and creating a custody/child support/paternity arrangement that works for your family.